evelbulgroz/fitnessapp-conditioning-service/README.md

 Conditioning training microservice for hobbyist fitness app, with TypeScript and Jest.

 ## Design Intent
-* Provide a single source of truth about conditioning data for the app
+Provide a single source of truth about conditioning data for the app.

 ## Develop
 There is no development server: run tests to verify functionality after editing source.